Varshan98/IR-turtlebot3-maze/README.md

 ros2 launch autonomous_exploration autonomous_exploration.launch.py
 ```

-To start the exploration run this command:
+To start the exploration run this command in turtlebot (running in turtlebot to prevent network lag):
 ```
 ros2 run autonomous_exploration control
 ```